You can view my published non-fiction books at Amazon, including:

-These pages showcase my novel and screenplays.
+The following pages showcase my novel and screenplays.
 I invite you to peruse the summaries and excerpts.
 Simply click on the titles to see more.
-I can be contacted by e-mail at email@example.com.
+I can be contacted by e-mail at [email protected].
 Enjoy!

 The Last Telepath